 Dr. Smith will have you wear protective goggles and perhaps be seated in a reclined position, depending on the location of the treatment.
-Dr. Smith will use a hand piece to direct a beam of laser light to the lesion.
+Dr. Smith will use a handpiece to direct a beam of laser light to the lesion.

 Is the treatment painful?

-ranging from a mild snapping sensation to a more moderate level of discomfort.
+The procedure ranges from a mild snapping sensation to a more moderate level of discomfort.
 Dr. Smith can provide you with a topical or local anesthetic to make you feel comfortable during treatment, although many patients can tolerate laser treatment without anesthesia.

-Are there any side effects to treatment?
+Are there any side effects of treatment?